-Owners warned heat stroke is a potentially fatal condition and a real risk for rabbits, guinea pigs and hamsters in the summer
+Heat stroke is potentially fatal and a real risk for rabbits, guinea pigs and hamsters in the summer

-RABBIT, guinea pig and hamster owners are being urged not to let their pets overheat as summer temperatures continue to soar.
+Rabbit, guinea pig and hamster owners are being urged not to let their pets overheat during warm weather.

-Over the weekend pet emergency service Vets Now saw a big rise in calls from owners of almost every pet about potentially fatal heat stroke.
+During the summer months, our emergency vets see a big rise in calls from owners of almost every pet about potentially fatal heat stroke.

-But there was a particular spike from those worried about rabbits and other “small furries”.
+But there has been a particular spike from those worried about rabbits and other “small furries”.

 Emergency clinicians believe this is partly because owners of these pets don’t always realise how dangerous it is to leave them in hot conditions.